How to be climate-smart

 National actors can use them to incorporate community action on DRR into national adaptation strategies.

-The Climate Centre also developed a guidance note for practicioners that aims to answer the question: 'How can climate change be considered in Vulnerability and Capacity Assessments?'
+The Climate Centre also developed a guidance note for practicioners that explains how climate change be considered in vulnerability and capacity assessments.

 Our Climate Training Kit for Red Cross Red Crescent staff and volunteers includes interactive modules with exercises, games, film clips, presentations, reading material and real-life case studies to help participants address climate impacts and variability.